chrisanicolaou/unity-projects/README.md

 ## Projects

-The projects below are ordered by most recently created - as such, they typically build on my experience gained from the lower-down projects, while focusing on new features and components of Unity that I had not yet experimented with.
+The projects below are ordered by most recent - as such, they typically build on my experience gained from older projects, while implementing on new features and components of Unity that I had not yet experimented with.

 ### Pidge-Pong
 [**Repo Link**](https://github.com/chrisanicolaou/pidge-pong)